 Abdallah grew up in Nakapania in the province of Tunduru.

 Over seven years Abdallah - born 1971- walked 20km daily to visit primary school.
-"I liked going to school very much but sometimes it
+"I liked going to school very much but sometimes it was just impossible to get there.
+During the rainy season the water in the Nonjera Brook rose so high I could not cross it."

 His parents broke up after Abdallah had finished school and he went to live with his father.
 He helped him with the field work and learned how to fish and hunt.
 His father taught him which plants cured illnesses.